minswap/minswap-stableswap/stableswap-docs/stableswap-spec.md

 ### 3.3 Smart Contract

-#### 3.3.1 Order Validator
+#### 3.3.1 Order Batching Validator

+Order Batching validator is a Withdrawal Script, is responsible for validating Pool Representation in the Transaction Inputs.
+This validator will help reduce `Order Validator` cost in Batching Transaction.

+#### 3.3.1.1 Parameter

+- _pool_hash_: the hash of Liquidity Pool Script

+#### 3.3.1.2 Redeemer

+- **OrderBatchingRedeemer**:
+   - _pool_input_index_: Index of Pool UTxO in Transaction Inputs.

+#### 3.3.1.3 Validation

+- **OrderBatchingRedeemer**: The redeemer contains `pool_input_index`, it's used for finding Pool Input faster, it will be called on Batching Transaction.
+   - validate that there's a Pool Input which have Address's Payment Credential matching with `pool_hash`

+#### 3.3.2 Order Validator

 Order validator is responsible for holding "User Requests" funds and details about what users want to do with the liquidity pool.
-An order can only be applied to the liquidity pool by Batcher or cancelled by User's payment signature.
+An order can only be applied to the liquidity pool by Batcher or cancelled by User's payment signature / Script Owner Representation (in case Owner is a Smart Contract)

-#### 3.3.1.1 Parameter
+#### 3.3.2.1 Parameter

-- _pool_validator_hash_: the hash of Pool Script which Order Validator depends on
+- _stake_credential_: the Stake Credential of `Order Batching Validator`

-#### 3.3.1.2 Datum
+#### 3.3.2.2 Datum

 There are 5 order types: